Jun711/jun711.github.io/_posts/2019-02-10-how-to-connect-multiple-phones-to-amazon-echo-alexa.md

 ## Amazon Echo & Alexa
 ### Info
-This is to clarify the steps to connect multiple phones via bluetooh to an Amazon Echo & Alexa.
+This is to clarify the steps to connect multiple phones via bluetooh to an [Amazon Echo & Alexa](https://amzn.to/2VJmF4O){:target="_blank"}.

 Note that this is not an Echo and Alexa setup guide.
 This is also not an explanation about connecting another user to your amazon household account.